Disembleergon/3d-raytracer/README.md

 This is a ray tracer written in C++ using the book **"The Ray Tracer Challenge"** by _Jamis Buck_.
+Professor [Frank Grimm](https://www.fh-zwickau.de/~fgr), my mentor from the University of Applied Sciences Zwickau, helping me with this project.

 # Progress: